K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/Year of the Dog/index.md

 Hmm so there is use of git and gitea.
 ![](Pasted%20image%2020250330142933.png)

-## Privelege Escalation with Password Leak
+## Privilege Escalation with Password Leak

 Lets see that `work_analysis`.
 Hmm this is some kind log log file.